shannicec/Project-phase-1/pitch.md

 #### **Conclusion**

+---

--The Fashion Mixer aims to provide users with a fun and interactive way to explore fashion trends and create stylish outfits and by leveraging a public API, the app will offer a seamless and engaging user experience, helping fashion enthusiasts stay on top of the latest fashion trends.
+The Fashion Mixer aims to provide users with a fun and interactive way to explore fashion trends and create stylish outfits and by leveraging a public API, the app will offer a seamless and engaging user experience, helping fashion enthusiasts stay on top of the latest fashion trends.